akshayskrishna/New-York-Times-API/README.md

 # New-York-Times-API
-An Ionic application that fetches the Top Shared News section from New York Time API.
+An Ionic application that fetches the "Top Shared News" section from New York Time API.
 Best Viewed on phones.
 Link: https://ionicapp-c07bf.firebaseapp.com/